Xtrfy M4 Review

 Shape and finish

 As previously established, Xtrfy have built this mouse from the ground up.
 As such it’s not a direct clone of any OEM shell, but it is an ergonomic mouse so obviously comparisons will be drawn to the usual suspects such as the Zowie EC, Razer DeathAdder, MS Intellimouse, and so on.
 It’s fair to make comparisons like these (click here to see a rudimentary comparison image with the EC2-B and two other popular ‘ultralight mice’ that I made for Reddit) but the shape really stands on its own if you’re asking me.

 At first glance it looks pretty angular and perhaps a bit uncomfortable but once I held it in my hand these concerns drifted away fairly easily and the curves honestly don’t feel unnatural at any point.
 The most obvious feature here is the fact that it gets pretty wide at the back.
 Whether you like that or not completely depends on your preferences, but for me (18 x 10.2 cm hands with a relaxed claw grip) this feels nice and natural.
-There’s also no awkward hump anywhere so in conclusion I’d say that this is a pretty safe shape all things considered.
+There’s also no awkward hump anywhere so in conclusion I’d say that this is a pretty safe shape if you can deal with the back curve.
 The combination of the ergo shape along with the pronounced flare out at the back do make it pretty crucial that the mouse ‘fits’ you though, so I would be wary if you’ve got small or very large hands.